faucet-pipeline/docs/content/index.md

 **[fingerprinting](manifest)** to take advantage of HTTP caching.
-It lets you **[focus on source code](philosophy)** instead of complex, highly customized build tools: With **minimal configuration**, you can take advantage of the front-end community's **established tooling**, without worrying about low-level details.
+It lets you **[focus on source code](philosophy)** instead of complex, highly customized build tools: With **minimal configuration**, you can take advantage of the front-end community's **established tooling** without worrying about low-level details.

 Creating a CSS bundle from [Sass](http://sass-lang.com) modules: